 You should also decide what organization tools you already have and which ones are actually functional for what you want to accomplish.
 For instance, when you’re organizing your clothes closet, you might realize that there’s a better closet organization system that will make your life easier.

-You could also decide that labeling certain items is useful.
+You could also decide that labeling certain items are useful.
 For instance, if you are organizing your bathroom and have a lot of makeup, there are a few ways that you can organize things so it’s easy to find the exact shade of lipstick or eye shadow that you want every time.

 For tubes of lipstick, one of the best techniques is to put a small dot of the lipstick on the top of the tube and place a clear piece of tape over the top of the dot.
 Then, you can organize each tube standing upright so that you can easily see every color that you’re looking for.
 Plus, when you have the right organizational bin, you’ll know where to put every tube of lipstick back every time that you use that.